jonathanylin/16S_database_formatting_DADA2/README.md

 V2 "UGAACGCUGGCGGCAGGCCUAACACAUGCUUUGUCGAACGGUAACAGGAAGAAGCUUGCUUCUUUGCUGACGAGUGGCGGACGGGUGAGUAAUGUCU..."
 ```

-You can see now that the taxa strings and matching sequences are now all in the same columns.
+You can see that the taxa strings and matching sequences are now all in the same columns.
 Now we can export the reformatted dataframe as a fasta file:
 ```{r}
 write.table(combined_fasta, "DictDB_DADA2_FINAL.fasta", row.names = FALSE, col.names = FALSE, quote = FALSE)
 ```